roux-antoine/self-racing-rc-platform/vehicle_sim/Readme.md

 $ rosrun vehicle_sim sim.py
 ```

-To initialize the position of the vehicle, open the map view and on the right hand side slick on ```Click to publish``` then click somewhere on the map start the simulation.
+To initialize the position of the vehicle, open the map view in Foxglove and on the right hand side slick on ```Click to publish``` then click somewhere on the map start the simulation.

 ## Diagram
 ![](images/sim_diagram.png)